jz200/monster/README.md

 # monster
 This is a fun project I did with my 9 year old son to show him coding could be a lot of fun.
+We used javascript animation to draw a monster head.
+My son helped design the shape of the nose (triangle).
+He picked the eye color as well.
+Users get to move the monster in and out of the canvas on screen.
+Take a look and move the monster [here](https://jz200.github.io/monster "Google's Homepage").